Archive for April, 2008

 The master showed me some products, which were the same ones on the guidebook, and explained how to make them.
 According to the master, the Sumi made in Nara is called Nara Sumi, which has been for more than 600 years since Muromachi period to provide for demand from the temples, mainly Kofuku-ji temple, in Nara area.
 Shojudo has been making Nara Sumi scince 1865, Edo period, and designated as a royal warrant shop.
 There were a few Sumi makers in this district a few years ago, but now, Shojudo is the only shop around there.
 And then, he showed me a Sumigata, the decorative wooden molds made from Asian Nashi, Asian pear, used to form ink sticks.

-As I remembered that Prof. Hermann Zapf used a Japanese ink stick in the movie “The Art of Hermann Zapf”, I told him that I’ve heard some of Calligraphers not only East-Asian style but also European style used a Japanese Sumi as a black ink.
+As I remembered that Prof. Hermann Zapf mentioned about a Japanese ink stick in the movie “The Art of Hermann Zapf”, I told him that I’ve heard some of Calligraphers not only East-Asian style but also European style used a Japanese Sumi as a black ink.
 Then I proposed him that he would introduce Sumi to Calligraphers who lives in Europe area.
 The master was very interested in this topic.

 I bought two pieces of Sumi that shaped lovely Japanese deer, which lived in Nara Park and was considered sacred of Kasuga Taisha shrine, in a small box of paulownia wood.